arekbartnik/spotify-search-test-app/README.md

 ## Preview

-You can preview the app [here](https://spotify-search-test.vercel.app/).
+You can preview the app at https://spotify-search-test.vercel.app.

-> **Warning**
+> [!IMPORTANT]
-> Before log in the app, the author have to add your Spotify account to the list of authorized users in the Spotify Developer Dashboard.
+> You won't be able to sign in unless the author adds your Spotify account to the list of authorized users in the Spotify Developer Dashboard.